ACCESS-NRI/schema/au.org.access-nri/model/access-om2/experiment/reproducibility/checksums/README.md

     * If adding changes that may have interoperability with the previous schema and some historical data, increment the `REVISION` version.
     * If adding changes that are interoperable with the previous schema and all historical data, increment the `ADDITION` version.

-2. Create a new file for the new schema version, e.g. `access-om2-checksums_$VERSION.json`
+2. Create a new file for the new schema version, e.g. `1-0-1.json`

-3. Once this change has been merged into the `main` branch, push a new tag with the format `access-om2-checksums_$VERSION`